go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - RENDER\_COMMAND: External command to render all matching extensions.
 - IS\_INPUT\_FILE: **false** Input is not a standard input but a file param followed `RENDER_COMMAND`.

+Two special environment variables are passed to the render command:
+- `GITEA_PREFIX_SRC`, which contains the current URL prefix in the `src` path tree.
+To be used as prefix for links.
+- `GITEA_PREFIX_RAW`, which contains the current URL prefix in the `raw` path tree.
+To be used as prefix for image paths.

 ## Other (`other`)

 - `SHOW_FOOTER_BRANDING`: **false**: Show Gitea branding in the footer.